Pennsylvania GOP settles fight over contested race for chair

 “They weren’t going to be influenced by people from the outside,” said Robert Gleason, a Tabas supporter and a former state party chairman.
 “But they still like Donald Trump, they still voted for Donald Trump, they work hard for Donald Trump, and they felt that they needed to pick their own leader.
 I don’t know why (Trump campaign officials) felt the need to insert themselves.”

+Tabas had corralled the vast majority of the votes, based on his work for the party and his relationships with rank-and-file party committee members, said another supporter, Mike Baker, who chairs the party’s southwest committee caucus.

-Both sides said they had enough votes to win.
-Party brass framed the deal as a way to avoid a chairman’s election that sowed animosity among rank-and-file activists and hurt its candidates in next year’s election.
+Comfort’s supporters insisted she could have had enough votes to win.
+Party leaders framed the deal as a way to avoid a chairman’s election that could have sown animosity among rank-and-file activists and hurt its candidates in next year’s election.

 “We worked to find a solution that everyone would agree to,” said David Urban, a Trump campaign adviser who had supported Comfort.
 “This is a good deal for everyone.
 You have a unity ticket now.”